Best Film for the Nikon F3AF

-The best film to use in the Nikon F3AF will have to depend on your lens, available light, and type of film you want to shoot.
+The best film to use in your Nikon F3AF will depend on your lens, available light, and if you want to shoot color or black & white.

-To avoid having to lug around a flash and/or tripod, go with a 35mm film that has an ISO of 400 or faster.
+To prevent having to carry around a tripod and/or flash, choose a 35mm film that has an ISO of 400 or higher.

-Make sure you have a fast lens if you want to shoot pictures in low light, conditions that are frequently found indoors.
+Make sure that you have a fast lens if you want to shoot images in low light, conditions that are frequently found indoors.
 For lens lens suggestions have a look at my blog post on the 5 Best Lenses for the Nikon F3AF.

-Kodak UltraMax 400 - This film can be used in a variety of lighting conditions and is a very good pick for a color film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the F3AF in almost all situations.
+Kodak UltraMax 400 - This film handles a wide variety of lighting conditions well and is a great option for a color 35mm film.
+Kodak UltraMax 400 is fast enough so that you should be able to handhold the F3AF in the vast majority of situations.

-The photos will have wonderful skin tones and is on the warm side.
+The images will have wonderful colors and tend to be on the warm side.

-Fujifilm Superia X-TRA ISO 400 - A different option than Kodak that could have greater availability based on what country you are in.
+Fujifilm Superia X-TRA ISO 400 - A different option than Kodak that might have greater availability depending on where you are in the world.

-To bring the best out of the film, make sure to over-expose it by 1 or 2-stops.
-This will produce the outstanding colors people love Kodak Gold for.
+To bring the ideal look out of this film, over-expose it by 1 or 2-stops.
+This will ensure that you get the gorgeous colors people love Kodak Gold 200 for.

-Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the overall look the film is highly regarded for.
+Kodak Portra 400 - By far the most popular color negative film among photography enthusiasts online.
+Overexpose the film by 1 or 2-stops to get the appearance the film is well known for.

 Black and White Film